Teaching Achievements and Activities

 • Endowments (“in perpetuity”):

-• The Simonton Prize for Excellence in Undergraduate Research, UC Davis, 1994; $500 given in conjunction with the Chancellor’s Award to graduating seniors; currently two annual prizes of $1000 each; 53 recipients to date: Carla Bittel (History, 1995); Rebecca Gutierrez (History, 1996); Leslie Nicole Levine (Mathematics, 1997); Michael Poland (Geology, 1997); Kypros Hostetter (History and Classics, 1998); Diana Portnoy (Psychology, 1999); Benjamin Garcia (Chemistry, 2000); Luke Donev (Physics, 2001); Patricia L. Duong (Genetics, 2002); Nicole Ann Tetreault (Neurobiology, Physiology, and Behavior, 2002); Nathan Bronson (Division of Biological Sciences, 2003); Christina Ramos (History, 2003); Andy Ehrensberger (Molecular and Cellular Biology, 2004); Shannon Davis (English, 2005); Peter Samuel (Psychology, 2006); Gregory Ho (Biochemistry and Molecular Biology, 2007); Marisa S. Goo (Neurobiology, Physiology and Behavior, 2008); Helen Craig (Physics, 2009); Michael Dean (Economics, 2009); Ernest Maningding (Microbiology, 2010); Elaine Garcia (Neurobiology, Physiology, and Behavior, 2011); David Johnson (Agricultural and Resource Economics, 2011); Becky Xu Hua Fu (Microbiology, 2012); Keegan Owsley (Biomedical Engineering, 2012); Brenda Marin-Rodriguez (Neurobiology, Physiology & Behavior, 2013); L. Carolina Tavarez Varela (Spanish, 2013); Laurel Carney (English, 2014); Caroline Vissers (Animal Science, 2014); Jessica Gutierrez (Music, 2015); Shadd Cabalatungan (Sociology, 2015); Nathan Daniel Jayne (Biotechnology, 2016); Zion Ariana Mengesha (Linguistics & Philosophy, 2016); Jessica Darlene West (Biochemistry and Molecular Biology, 2016); Vishal Chakraborty (Computer Science, Philosophy, 2017); Liann Tucker (Sociology, 2017); Kate Elizabeth Borchardt (Evolution, Ecology, and Biodiversity, 2018); Alexandra Camille Greb (Pharmaceutical Chemistry, Minor in Professional Writing, 2018); Shonit Nair Sharma (Biomedical Engineering, 2018); Joleen Cheah (Biological Sciences, 2019); Megan West (English and Sociology, 2019); Izzie Rosenblatt (Animal Biology, 2020); Hana Minsky (Global Disease Biology, 2020); Eric Thai (Political Science, 2020); Tomer Fidelman (Economics and Psychology, 2021); Kelly Kagawa (French, 2021); Naomi Murray (Ecology, Evolution, and Biodiversity, 2021); Jayashri Viswanathan (Biochemistry and Molecular Biology, 2021); Henry Low (Neurobiology, Physiology and Behavior, 2022); Mimi McMillan (Art Studio/English, 2022); Lillian Tran (Environmental Toxicology, 2022); Hannah Wang (Communication, 2022); Ibrahim Dagher (Philosophy, 2023); Alyse Lodigiani (Cognitive Science).
+• The Simonton Prize for Excellence in Undergraduate Research, UC Davis, 1994; originally $500 given in conjunction with the Chancellor’s Award to graduating seniors; now three annual prizes of $1000 each; 56 recipients to date: Carla Bittel (History, 1995); Rebecca Gutierrez (History, 1996); Leslie Nicole Levine (Mathematics, 1997); Michael Poland (Geology, 1997); Kypros Hostetter (History and Classics, 1998); Diana Portnoy (Psychology, 1999); Benjamin Garcia (Chemistry, 2000); Luke Donev (Physics, 2001); Patricia L. Duong (Genetics, 2002); Nicole Ann Tetreault (Neurobiology, Physiology, and Behavior, 2002); Nathan Bronson (Division of Biological Sciences, 2003); Christina Ramos (History, 2003); Andy Ehrensberger (Molecular and Cellular Biology, 2004); Shannon Davis (English, 2005); Peter Samuel (Psychology, 2006); Gregory Ho (Biochemistry and Molecular Biology, 2007); Marisa S. Goo (Neurobiology, Physiology and Behavior, 2008); Helen Craig (Physics, 2009); Michael Dean (Economics, 2009); Ernest Maningding (Microbiology, 2010); Elaine Garcia (Neurobiology, Physiology, and Behavior, 2011); David Johnson (Agricultural and Resource Economics, 2011); Becky Xu Hua Fu (Microbiology, 2012); Keegan Owsley (Biomedical Engineering, 2012); Brenda Marin-Rodriguez (Neurobiology, Physiology & Behavior, 2013); L. Carolina Tavarez Varela (Spanish, 2013); Laurel Carney (English, 2014); Caroline Vissers (Animal Science, 2014); Jessica Gutierrez (Music, 2015); Shadd Cabalatungan (Sociology, 2015); Nathan Daniel Jayne (Biotechnology, 2016); Zion Ariana Mengesha (Linguistics & Philosophy, 2016); Jessica Darlene West (Biochemistry and Molecular Biology, 2016); Vishal Chakraborty (Computer Science, Philosophy, 2017); Liann Tucker (Sociology, 2017); Kate Elizabeth Borchardt (Evolution, Ecology, and Biodiversity, 2018); Alexandra Camille Greb (Pharmaceutical Chemistry, Minor in Professional Writing, 2018); Shonit Nair Sharma (Biomedical Engineering, 2018); Joleen Cheah (Biological Sciences, 2019); Megan West (English and Sociology, 2019); Izzie Rosenblatt (Animal Biology, 2020); Hana Minsky (Global Disease Biology, 2020); Eric Thai (Political Science, 2020); Tomer Fidelman (Economics and Psychology, 2021); Kelly Kagawa (French, 2021); Naomi Murray (Ecology, Evolution, and Biodiversity, 2021); Jayashri Viswanathan (Biochemistry and Molecular Biology, 2021); Henry Low (Neurobiology, Physiology and Behavior, 2022); Mimi McMillan (Art Studio/English, 2022); Lillian Tran (Environmental Toxicology, 2022); Hannah Wang (Communication, 2022); Ibrahim Dagher (Philosophy, 2023); Alyse Lodigiani (Cognitive Science, 2023); Sarah Grimes (Design; Art History, 2024); Anna Kolesov (Biomedical Engineering, 2024); Alexandra Serna Godoy (Neurobiology, Physiology, and Behavior, 2024).
 For more information, go here.

 • The Dean Keith Simonton ’70 Endowed Innovation Fund in Psychology, Occidental College, 2022; approximately $5,000 annually to provide the Psychology Department “with the increased, flexible funding necessary to meaningfully move the department forward in a way that directly benefits students.”